 The only significant SD impact of the policy is the resulting reduction in carbon emissions, which has been calculated in terms of monetised and non-monetised costs as part of the Greenhouse Gas Impact Assessment.
 There will be a smaller, yet positive, impact on water consumption and waste production.
-Although there are positive aspects, both in terms of SD and monetisation, given the size of the buildings and the fact this was previously part of a larger campaign it is now considered there will be a roughly neutral impact.
+Although there are positive aspects, both in terms of SD and monetisation, given the size of the building it is now considered there will be a roughly neutral impact.